THE PURPOSE OF THE GIFTS OF THE HOLY SPIRIT

 The right use or exercise of spiritual gifts in the spirit of love and meekness can convince the unbelievers of the awesome presence and power of Jesus Christ among His people, thereby leading them to repentance and salvation.

-In his letter to the church at Corinth, Apostle Paul admonishes in 1 Corinthians 14:
+In his letter to the church at Corinth, Apostle Paul admonishes the church on the right use of the gift of the Spirit (different kinds of tongues).

 23 Therefore if the whole church comes together in one place, and all speak with tongues, and there come in those who are uninformed or unbelievers, will they not say that you are out of your mind?